pierrealixt/ford3/deployment/ansible/README.md

 is actually being used by Project Interpreter.
 Typically you want to do something like `make build up web` to build and start the ssh container.

+## Possible Problems

+• If, upon running the project after the restart, pycharm displays the runtime configuration, it is likely due to the project not having an interpreter selected **even if it appears to be selected**.
+To rectify this, simply re-select the interpreter from the dropdown.